 The automated deployment sets up a new Event Hub namespace and all the components you’ll need to collect logs in one Azure region.

-Azure requires an event hub in the same region as your services.
-Also worth noting is that you can stream data from multiple services to one event hub (as long as it’s in the same region).
+This is because Azure requires an event hub in the same region as your services.
+The good news is you can stream data from multiple services to the same event hub, just as long as they are in the same region.

-If you already set up an automated deployment in this region, you can skip to step 2.
+You can skip this step if you have already set up an automated deployment in this region before.

 👇 Otherwise, click this button to start the automated deployment.